 Biography

-I am a second year PhD student.
+I am a third year PhD student.
 I have a BA in Biblical Studies and English Literature.
 I completed my MA in Biblical Exegesis (New Testament and Old Testament).
 My dissertation topic is on χάρις and Divine Grace in Pauline Literature and Greco-Roman philosophers (middle-platonism and stoicism).
 I contend that if we want to disaggregate grace in Paul and Early Christianity, we ought to place Paul in the context of philosophical-ethical discourse.
 This is especially true since most formulations of grace (whether in Augustine, Aquinas, or Gregory of Nyssa) utlize philosophical ethics to develop their theology/philosophy of grace.
 The dissertation then will seek to find a "philosophy of grace" in the Platonic and Stoic philosophers.
 From there, it will compare these philosophies of grace to Paul's understanding of grace.

 Research